Theban–Spartan War: Battle of Leuctra (371 BC)

 The fighting at Leuctra opened with a clash between the cavalry, in which the Thebans were victorious over the inferior Spartan cavalry, driving them back into the ranks of the infantry, and thereby disrupting the phalanx.
 The battle then became general, with the strengthened Theban left flank marching to attack at double speed, while the right flank retreated.
 After intense fighting, the Spartan right flank began to give way under the impetus of the mass of Thebans, and Cleombrotus was killed.
 Although the Spartans held on for long enough to rescue the body of the king, their line was soon broken by the sheer force of the Theban assault.
 The Peloponnesian allies on the left wing, seeing the Spartans put to flight, also broke and ran, and the entire army retreated in disarray.
 One thousand Peloponnesians were killed, while the Boeotians lost only 300 men.
 Most importantly, since it constituted a significant proportion of the entire Spartan manpower, 400 of the 700 Spartiates present were killed, a loss that posed a serious threat to Sparta's future war-making abilities.
 When, after the battle, the Spartans asked if they and the Peloponnesians could collect the dead, Epaminondas suspected that the Spartans would try to cover-up the scale of their losses.
 He therefore allowed the Peloponnesians to remove their dead first, so that those remaining would be shown to be Spartiates, and emphasise the scale of the Theban victory.

 The victory at Leuctra shook the foundations of the Spartan dominance of Greece to the core.
 Since the number of Spartiates was always relatively small, Sparta had relied on her allies in order to field substantial armies.
 However, with the defeat at Leuctra, the Peloponnesian allies were less inclined to bow to Spartan demands.
 Furthermore, with the loss of men at Leuctra and other battles, the Spartans were not in a strong position to reassert their dominance over their erstwhile allies.
+Spartan supremacy was effectively overthrown and a new era of Theban hegemony was set up.